Comstock (NYSE:LODE) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Comstock (NYSE:LODE – Free Report) in a research report released on Tuesday.
+StockNews.com initiated coverage on shares of Comstock (NYSE:LODE – Free Report) in a report issued on Wednesday.
 The firm issued a sell rating on the stock.

-Comstock (NYSE:LODE – Get Free Report) last posted its quarterly earnings data on Monday, April 29th.
-The company reported ($0.06) EPS for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.02).
+Comstock (NYSE:LODE – Get Free Report) last announced its quarterly earnings data on Monday, April 29th.
+The company reported ($0.06) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.02).
 Comstock had a net margin of 474.79% and a negative return on equity of 5.56%.
-The business had revenue of $0.43 million during the quarter, compared to analyst estimates of $0.54 million.
-As a group, equities analysts forecast that Comstock will post -0.15 earnings per share for the current year.
+The company had revenue of $0.43 million for the quarter, compared to the consensus estimate of $0.54 million.
+On average, equities analysts predict that Comstock will post -0.16 EPS for the current year.

 About Comstock